 - Falls from heights

 - Defective safety equipment

 - Improper facility maintenance

 No matter what type of accident occurred, victims of work-related hip and leg injuries deserve to receive adequate benefits to cover their medical expenses and are entitled to lost income.
-Filing a workers’ compensation claim can be a complex and confusing process.
+Filing a workers’ compensation for a broken leg or hip claim can be a complex and confusing process.
 It is always imperative to have the guidance of a skilled workers’ compensation attorney throughout the process.

 Contact An Experienced Charleston Workers’ Compensation Lawyer For A Free Consultation